 The Morro Bay State Park Marina boardwalk provides opportunities for viewing a variety of shorebirds, ducks, geese, loons, grebes, gulls, terns and herons.
 Peregrine Falcons and other raptors are often seen.
 Led by Emma Cox & Nora Livingston, the level half-mile walk is especially suited for photographers, wheelchairs and those using walkers and canes.
 Easy.
 Meets at the Peninsula Trail Head, southeast end of the State Park Marina parking lot, across from Morro Bay State Park Campground.

 Join Captain Scott Stellar on a pontoon boat ride adventure birding Santa Margarita Lake.
 We'll cruise pretty much the entire lake taking in all the migratory and permanent birds as well as shoreline wildlife that abound.
 Restrooms are available along the route.
 Meets at the Marina at Santa Margarita Lake, 4695 Santa Margarita Lake Road, Santa Margarita.
-After checking in at the entry kiosk, drive down to the boat dock and store parking area.
+After checking in at the entry kiosk, drive down to the boat dock and Marina store parking area.
+Note that there is a $12 entry fee per vehicle to enter the SML Campground.

 Join Bob Isenberg and Jerry Pyle, Peregrine Watch, for pastries (while they last) and to search for owls and Peregrine Falcons at Morro Rock.
 Morro Rock is home to two pairs of breeding Peregrine Falcons.
 NOTE: this is a stop and scope event, not a planned walk.
 Stop by anytime from 9am and 2pm.
 Meets at Morro Rock.
 Coleman Drive, Morro Bay.
 Meet across from bathrooms, next to Morro Rock.
 Look for Bob's van with awning, scopes and Peregrine statue.

-Enjoy a leisurely boating tour of the bay and estuary in an open-deck 34-foot power catamaran with Robert Lindsay.
+Enjoy a leisurely boating tour of the bay and estuary in an open-deck 34-foot power catamaran with Robert Lindsay and Claudia Freitas.
 View a variety of shorebirds and waterfowl, often at close range.
 The boat will move slowly enough for you to see details of many species that you normally see only through a scope from shore.
 Good photo opportunities, but no tripods.
 Dress warmly.
 Meets at Sub Sea Tours, 699 Embarcadero, #9, Morro Bay.

 This is a scaled-down version of a college class on Bird Biology.
 Topics will be presented at an introductory level.
-The class is comprised of two afternoon sessions: Part 1 (day 1) will focus on the external appearances of birds, and Part 2 (day 2) will focus on bird behaviors.
+The class is comprised of two afternoon sessions: Part 1 (Event #141) will focus on the external appearances of birds, and Part 2 will focus on bird behaviors.
 Ornithological vocabulary will be introduced and used throughout.
 The basic principles of bird identification will also be presented.
 The class will be presented by Jim Bland, a retired avian ecologist, former college lecturer on Ornithology, and experienced wildlife photographer.
-Meets at Sea Pines Golf Course.
-Meets in the Meeting Room at Sea Pines Golf Resort.
+Meets in the Conference Room at Sea Pines Golf Resort.
 1945 Solano St, Los Osos.

 Laguna Lake and the surrounding park are a migratory stop and home to many waterfowl, including ducks, gulls, grebes, shorebirds, herons, egrets, Snow Geese.
 Join Steve McMasters & Todd Easterla to see these and other birds like House Finch, Goldfinch, meadowlarks, raptors and even a possible Loggerhead Shrike.
 Beginners welcome!
 Includes 1 mile of level walking.
 30 miles round trip by personal vehicle.
 Easy.
 504 Madonna Rd, San Luis Obispo, meet at the Laguna Lake bathroom parking lot (lakeside, next to playground and picnic area).